baudren/NoteOrganiser/roadmap.md

 Future work
 ===========

-[ ] colored icons, with colors chosen by the user
+[ ] colored icons and tags, with colors chosen by the user [ ] support well multi-screen